confluentinc/event-streaming-patterns/docs/event-stream/event-broker.md

 ---
 seo:
   title: Event Broker
-  description: Event Brokers allow event stream processing applications to communicate in a loosely decoupled manner.
+  description: Event Brokers allow applications and services to communicate in a loosely coupled manner.
 Multiple brokers are deployed as a distributed cluster to ensure elasticity, scalability, and fault-tolerance during operations.
 ---

 # Event Broker